 SHERPA is a robust hybrid algorithm-based optimization method provided by the Optimate plug-in, which allows for the investigation of a large design space in a short amount of time.
 After validating the baseline simulation against experimental data, performing the optimization study provides the best design for a predefined set of operating conditions.

-CD-adapco is a computerized fluid dynamics (CFD)-focused provider of engineering software, support and services, which include computer-aided engineering services in both CFD and finite-element analysis including the technologies discussed in this article.
+CD-adapco was a computerized fluid dynamics (CFD)-focused provider of engineering software, support and services, which included computer-aided engineering services in both CFD and finite-element analysis including the technologies discussed in this article.
 The company was acquired by Siemens after this article was published in 2016.
 For more information, visit